Disclaimers

 At the Archive level, a number of policies and practices are in place to preserve authenticity.

-The preservation and access masters are stored separately from the access copy on the Library's secure Digital Object Storage System (DOSS).
+The data is stored on the Library's secure Digital Object Storage System (DOSS).
 Backup tapes of both the DOSS and the PANDORA Archive server are maintained, including copies that are stored off-site.
+Should the Archive fail or be destroyed or corrupted, backup copies would enable the restoration of the Archive;